 Leasing Real Estate

-In the context of housing, 12-month lease terms are the most popular.
+In the context of residential house leasing, 12-month lease terms are the most popular.
 Other common housing lease terms can be 3, 6, 18, 24 months, or any other time frame agreed to by both parties.
-A lease-to-own house purchase is a lease combined with an option to purchase the property afterwards, within a certain period, at an agreed upon price.
+A lease-to-own house purchase is a lease combined with an option to purchase the property afterward, within a certain period, at an agreed-upon price.
 Leasing real estate can be different from other leases in that the residual value is often higher than when the lease starts, due to asset appreciation.

 Leasing commercial real estate usually involves a business seeking office space, land, or a factory.
 One key difference with residential real estate leasing is that the terms tend to be stricter and longer.
 The monthly payment will sometimes include other charges like insurance, tax, and maintenance, all of which should be transparent.
 Commercial leases will differ based on what is included in the lease.
 Some of the more common types are explained below.